siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

  * Axes are always executed in order of ZXYABC.
 The order the axis words occur in the G28.2 block has no effect.
 * Homing begins by checking the pre-conditions for homing
  * One and only one switch must be configured as the axis' homing switch
+ * $xSV search velocity must be non-zero
- * $xSV homing-search-velocity and $xLV latch velocity must be non-zero
+ * $xLV latch velocity must be non-zero
  * $xLB latch backoff must be a positive number or zero
- * $xTN and $xTM - travel min and max must sum to non-zero total travel
+ * $xTN and $xTM - travel min and max must add to a non-zero number (for total travel)
  * Failure of any of these conditions will cancel the homing operation and return status code 240 and a message indicating the offending axis
 * The following is performed for each specified axis:
  * Homing begins by testing for pre-existing switch closure for the current axis.
 If a switch is tripped the axis will back off the switch by the Latch Backoff ($xLB) distance.